microsoft/mssql-scripter/doc/usage_guide.md

     mssql-scripter -S localhost -d AdventureWorks -U sa

     # alternatively, specify the schema only flag to generate DDL scripts for all objects in the Adventureworks database and save the script to a file
-    mssql-scripter -S localhost -d AdventureWorks -U sa --schema-only
+    mssql-scripter -S localhost -d AdventureWorks -U sa -f ./adventureworks.sql

 ### Dump database object data

-    # generate DDL scripts for all objects in the Adventureworks database and save the script to a file
+    # generate DDL scripts for all objects in the Adventureworks database and save the script to stdout.
     mssql-scripter -S localhost -d AdventureWorks -U sa --data-only

 ### Dump the database object schema and data

-    # script the database schema and data to a file.
+    # script the database schema and data piped to a file.
     mssql-scripter -S localhost -d AdventureWorks -U sa --schema-and-data  > ./adventureworks.sql

     # execute the generated above script with sqlcmd